 When buying a new house, a number of items fall under buyer’s costs.
 These costs are for the buyer, as the name buyer costs already indicates.
 Below, you will find a further explanation of the topics covered by these costs.
 If you are curious about an example calculation, scroll down a bit.
 So you can estimate for yourself how much it will cost to buy your new home.
 These are the costs that make buying a new house expensive.

 When you buy a house, it must be properly registered in which name a property will be registered.
 This simply involves changing or registering the owner’s name.
 The notary can take care of all this and the costs for this are covered by the buyer’s costs.

 When buying an existing house, there are (usually) two deeds prepared by the notary, deed of mortgage and deed of transfer.
 In case you buy the property with a mortgage, you will need a deed of mortgage, a financial obligation between the buyer and the bank.
 The deed of delivery is the proof of possession in the form of property.

-Transfer tax is also part of the buyer’s costs.
+The transfer tax (overdrachtsbelasting) is also part of the buyer’s costs.
 It is a tax you pay to the state when you purchase a (holiday) home.
-This transfer tax is at 2% for 2022.
-This percentage only applies in case you will live there yourself.
+This transfer tax is at 2% for 2023.
+This percentage only applies in the case you will live there yourself.
 For other situations, different rates apply